 If you apply for a job with us, all of the information you provide will be treated in the strictest confidence and for the purpose of progressing your application.
 We will only retain and process your information for as long as it is necessary and to meet any legal or regulatory requirements that may be necessary in connection with your application.
 If you have any queries about how we handle your information in this regard, please write to us at Balkan Holidays, Sofia House, 19 Conduit Street, London, W1S 2BH.

+Cookies may in some cases constitute personal data.
 You can find out more about cookies and how we use them on our Cookies page.
+Please also see the section below headed Website Retargeting.

 When you visit our website, we use a third-party service, Google Analytics, to gather standard internet log information and details of visitor behaviour patterns.
 We do this to discover things such as the number of visitors to the different parts of our website.
-This information is only processed in a way which does not identify anyone.
+This information is only processed in a way which does not identify anyone (i.e. it is anonymised so that it cannot be attributed to any particular individual).
 We do not make, and do not permit, Google to take any attempt to discover the identities of those visiting our website.
 If we want to accumulate personally identifiable information though our website, we will be transparent about it.
 We will make it apparent when we gather personal information and will explain what we plan to do with it.

 Our advertising partners may place a pixel tag or cookie on certain pages of our website, such as an email registration page or our booking confirmation page.
 This enables our partner companies to later display a relevant advertisement to you based on your website browsing behaviour.
 This type of online, targeted advertising — known as "retargeting" — is used to re-engage consumers who previously visited a website.
 Certain information may be collected and shared with these partners, including what page you viewed, when you viewed it and whether you clicked on the advert (see our above policy on "Cookies").

 We fully respect your right to privacy and take our responsibility for the collection of your personal information very seriously.
 We make every effort to ensure that your personal information is kept secure and is only used for the purpose for which it is collected.
 We will also only retain your data for as long as it is necessary and in accordance with the basis upon which it was collected.
-In the unlikely event that you have a complaint about the information which we collect about you, please please write to Balkan Holidays at Sofia House, 19 Conduit Street, London W1S 2BH.
+In the case of a complaint or a claim, we may need to retain your data for up to 4 years in order to comply with any of our legal obligations.
+In the unlikely event that you have a complaint about the information which we collect about you, please write to us at Balkan Holidays, Sofia House, 19 Conduit Street, London, W1S 2BH.

 We will implement all technical and organisational measures which are appropriate, practicable and/or reasonable to safeguard your information.

-For more information on our website security, please visit Security Policy.
+For more information on our website security, please visit Security Policy page.

 - The right to have the personal data which we collect on you corrected if it is inaccurate, or completed where it is incomplete